resoluteworks/invirt/docs/docs/api/invirt-utils/datetime.md

 ### Date ranges
-`formatDateRange` renders a pair of dates as one phrase that says each part only once: a null `to` (how a single-day entry is modelled) or a `to` equal to `from` is that one day, a range inside one calendar year carries the year on its closing date alone, and a range crossing years spells both out.
+`formatDateRange` renders a pair of dates as one phrase that says each part only once: a null `to` (how a single-day entry is modelled) or a `to` equal to `from` is that one day, a range inside one month says the month and year once and joins the two days with an unspaced en dash (6th&ndash;10th December 2026), a range inside one calendar year carries the year on its closing date alone, and a range crossing years spells both out.
 Both ends are formatted with `formatWithDaySuffix`.

 ```kotlin
 formatDateRange(LocalDate.of(2026, 11, 5), null)